nosratifarhad/Mediator/README.md

 # Mediator

-### this like is mediatR but one of the difference between to packeges
+## Mediator is similar to mediatR, but one of the differences in its implementation is that

 ### First If you have the following package installed, uninstall it :